-What maintenance and care is needed for dryers?
+What Maintenance and Care is needed for Dryers?

 Carbon brushes are a low-cost part, replaced by an appliance repairer or electrician, or you can DIY.
 Once replaced, the motor will go again.
-They tend to wear out at the worse time (Murphy’s Law!), so when you’re getting up over 200 hours it’s smart to keep a set of spare brushes on hand just in case, especially during the busy season over summer if you don’t have a back-up dryer!
+They tend to wear out at the worse time (Murphy’s Law!), so when you’re getting up over 150 hours it’s smart to keep a set of spare brushes on hand just in case, especially during the busy season over summer if you don’t have a back-up dryer!

 A common way to tell if all that's wrong is the brushes, is that the dryer doesn't run, but the dryer electrics still work.
 On a Vortex 5 for example, the LED display would still be working, but not the motor.
 You can find replacement carbon brushes for your dryer model here.

 Please note - single motor dryers require 2 carbon brushes, and dual/twin motor dryers require 4 carbon brushes.
 All of the carbon brushes we stock for dryers come in a set of 2.
 If you're familiar with appliances, you can change the brushes yourself.
 Alternatively, we recommend a professional do the job for you.
 We can offer this service, so feel free to get in touch if you would like more information.

 Like most salon equipment, your dryers should be serviced every 6-12 months, depending on use.
 A full service will include a full internal clean and inspection, and a full set of performance tests.
 Our technicians can also replace carbon brushes and repair faults.

 For more information about our dryer servicing, you can get in touch or request a return here.